clemzouuu/react-meme-generator/README.md

 # react-meme-generator
 meme generator made with react
+A new version is yet to come.
+A version that will imply :
+- a resize function to resize the font size.
+- a button to change the font family
+- a function to move the texts.
+- a function to save the image.
+- a function to import an image from your computer.

 This is how it looks.
 What you write in the first input is the upper text, what you write in the second input is the bottom text.